MWN Walking East Yorkshire – 14th September

 Beverley Open Gardens 2025

-A fresh and exciting event is set to take place this summer as Beverley Open Gardens makes its much-anticipated debut on Sunday, 27th July 2025, from 10am to 4pm, in partnership with BUG (Beverley Urban Gardeners).
+A event takes place this summer as Beverley Open Gardens makes its debut on Sunday, 27th July 2025, from 10am to 4pm, in partnership with BUG (Beverley Urban Gardeners).

-This addition to Beverley’s community calendar invites visitors to enjoy a rare opportunity to explore some of the town’s most beautiful private gardens.
-Each garden offers something unique, from stunning floral displays and creative designs to light refreshments, and fun, all helping to raise funds for Dove House Hospice and BUG.
+This addition to Beverley’s calendar invites visitors to enjoy an opportunity to explore some of the town’s beautiful private gardens.
+Each garden offers something unique, from floral displays and creative designs to light refreshments, and fun, helping to raise funds for Dove House Hospice and BUG.

-Entry is just £5 per adult, with under-16s admitted free when accompanied by an adult.
-Programmes can be purchased in advance at The Dove House Shop in Beverley and more to follow.
+Entry is £5 per adult, with under-16s admitted free when accompanied.
+Programmes can be purchased in advance at The Dove House Shop in Beverley.

-Whether visitors are garden enthusiasts or simply looking for a wonderful day out, Beverley Open Gardens 2025 is set to be a day of beauty, inspiration, and community spirit, all for a great cause.
+Whether you are a garden enthusiast or looking for a lovely day out, Beverley Open Gardens 2025 is set to be a day of inspiration, and community spirit, all for a great cause.

 Living in Beverley and interested in taking part?